Skorokhod Embeddings via Stochastic Flows on the Space of Measures: Construction of the embedding

-which settles (\ref{dAt2}). \\ \\ To see that $T$ is almost surely finite, write $X_t = A_t + t$.
-The above equation suggests that $X_t$ is a martingale up to time $T$.
+To see that $T$ is almost surely finite, write $X_t = A_t + t$ and $X_T = T$.
+The above equation, along with the fact that $\lim_{t \to T^-} A_t = 0$, suggests that $X_{t \wedge T}$ is a local-martingale, and since it is bounded from below, it is also a supermartingale.
 Suppose by contradiction that with positive probability, a solution exists for all $t>0$.
 This implies that $A_t$ exists and is positive for all $t>0$.
 By the martingale convergence theorem, we have

 but observe that when $\lim_{t \to \infty} X_t$ exists then $\lim_{t \to \infty} A_t = - \infty$ which is clearly impossible.
-The lemma is complete. \\ \\ We are now ready to establish the central property of $T_\mu$ being a Skorokhod embedding, namely to show that $W_T$ has the law $\mu$. \\ \\ \emph{Proof of theorem \ref{mainthm}:} \\ Part (i) of the theorem is obvious from the definition of $T$.
+The lemma is complete. \\ \\ We are finally ready to prove that $T_\mu$ is a Skorokhod embedding. \\ \\ \emph{Proof of Theorem \ref{mainthm}:} \\ Part (i) of the theorem is obvious from the definition of $T$.
 To prove part (ii), let $\varphi(x)$ be a smooth, compactly supported function.
 We have for all $0 \leq t < T$,

-where in the first passage we used lemma \ref{lemdat} and in the last passage we used the Cauchy-Schwartz inequality and the fact that $Var[\mu_t] = A_t$.
-Since $\lim_{t \to T^-} A_t = 0$, it follows that,
+where in the first passage we used Lemma \ref{lemdat} and in the last passage we used the Cauchy-Schwartz inequality and the fact that $Var[\mu_t] = A_t$.
+Since $\lim_{t \to T^-} A_t = 0$, it follows that

-where we define the measure $\mu_T$ to be a Dirac probability measure with an atom at $W_T$.
-Recall that for a measurable set $E$, $\mu_t(E)$ is a martingale for $t < T$.
-It follows that $\int \varphi(x) d \mu_t(x)$ is also a martingale.
+Therefore $\mu_T$ is a Dirac probability measure with an atom at $W_T$ (and as promised above, we have established that it is a measure).
+Recall that for a measurable set $B$, $\mu_{t \cap T}(B)$ is a martingale (Lemma \ref{lemmartingale}).
+It follows that $\int \varphi(x) \mu_t(dx)$ is also a martingale.
 By the optional stopping theorem,

 Now, since $\varphi$ is bounded and since $\mu_{t \wedge T}$ is a probability measure, one has

 and the dominated convergence theorem implies that